webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 - Assignment to specific individuals when someone is actively working on the issue
 - Regular updates to keep other partners informed of progress
 - Closure with a summary of the resolution when work is complete
+- Linking related issues and pull requests for traceability

 ### Version Tagging and Releases